Camden Forge Company

 The Camden Forge Company (or Camden Forge for short) was an American steel forging company founded in 1901 and shut down during 1956, supplying custom forgings for anything from rods and bolts to steers and axles.
-The company's original address was the corner of Mount Ephraim Avenue and Bulson Avenue in Camden, NJ.
+The company's original address was the corner of Mount Ephraim Avenue and Bulson Avenue in Camden, New Jersey.
 After a few years the official address was changed to Mount Ephraim Avenue and the Atlantic City Railroad.
 During both World War I and World War II, they supplied materials for ships made by New York Shipbuilding Company.
 In July 1942, the company received the award for the Army and Navy "E" pennant for excellency in the production of war materials.
 The pennant received had 5 stars.
 Closing in 1956, the company went to public auction on April 10, 1956, at auction the company was worth $8,500,000.
 Camden Forge's Commercial and Government Entity code is 10399.

 History

 Camden Forge was founded in 1901 by John Maenak, Samuel Howe, and Ward Kerlin.
 Howe remained president of the company into the late 1940s.
 Maenak worked as the vice president and general manager for just as long.
-Kerlin acted as the secretary-treasurer until the mid 1940s when he was replaced by H. A. Siegener.
+Kerlin acted as the secretary-treasurer until the mid-1940s when he was replaced by H. A. Siegener.

 The company started small with 12 employees.
 During 1917 and 1918 the company expanded their property, adding a new office, new forge presses, and all new machinery.
 Not long after the renovations the original shop was burned down in 1922, and needed to be replaced.
 When World War II began the Navy built additional buildings onto Camden Forge at a cost of $3,000,000 to facilitate the production of materials faster.
 One night in 1940 an oil hose leaked in one of the buildings at Camden Forge and set the interior walls on fire.
 Becoming a stock company in 1945 allowed the company to be distributed across 1,300 stockholders.
 Following the war, the Navy granted Camden Forge with the Army and Navy "E" pennant with 5 stars, because they felt the company had gone above and beyond their production expectations.

 As deindustrialization swept across America, the company went into decline during the 1950s.
 In 1954 Lowell Birrell gained control of the company and later on in 1955 he stopped all production.
 The company officially closed their doors in 1956.
 Seven years after the closing, the vacant building was set on fire, arson was suspected.